 Resources

-Little Friends takes great pride in being a trusted resource to our community for over 55 years.
-Now more than ever, families of those with autism and other developmental disabilities are seeking support, direction, and guidance.
-To further focus on families, our Family Care Team has been established to provide initial interactions with families, public entities, and advocates as they learn more about our programs, the breadth of our services, and the resources available through our trained clinicians, educators, and professional staff.
+Our Family Care Team supports the initial interactions with families, public entities, and advocates to learn more about our programs, the breadth of our services, and the resources available through our trained clinicians, educators, and professional staff.
 Information on how to access Little Friends services can be found below along with additional helpful material for families.
 Our Family Care Team can always be reached to provide further assistance at 630.355.6533

 Eligibility